awj/awj.github.io/_dnd/a-mystery-in-ardea-dm.md

 If the party uses the dowsing rod to try to find the *other* Karn insignia, they get a very faint signal that leads them back to town.
 Spending time triangulating points towards this room.

-They find the insignia in a chest tucked behind a false wall in the cellar.
-Inside the chest they also find the packs of the previous adventurers, and a significant amount of gold.
+They find the insignia in a chest tucked away in the corner.
+Inside the chest they also find the packs of the previous guild members, and a significant amount of gold.

-## Barassus
+## Barassus's house
 *Where* his home in town
 *Questions* Why, Who